27-Year-Old Pitcher – Milwaukee Brewers

 Wily Peralta Contract Information:

-Agreed to terms with the Brewers on a one-year deal in January 2016, avoiding arbitration.
+Agreed to terms with the Brewers on a one-year, $4.275 million deal in January 2017, avoiding arbitration.

 To instantly reveal our fantasy analysis of every player – including Wily Peralta – simply subscribe now.